Ignition Poker Review

 Rabbit Hunting

 One of the features of Ignition that is geared towards creating a fun environment for recreational players is the rabbit hunting feature.
-This feature allows players to see what future cards would have been if the hand continued, just like you can when you're playing with friends.
+This feature lets players see what the remaining board cards would have been after the hand ended.

 For example, a player is on the flop with a flush draw, but their opponent shoves all in for 3x the pot.
 The player folds but is curious as to whether or not they would have made their flush by the river.
 Thanks to Ignition Poker’s rabbit hunt feature, they can now see whether or not they would have made their hand.